What Is Ignorance? A Vedantic Definition

 Superimposition (adhyasa, adhyaropa)

-If we take a close look at the significance of the word “superimposition,” it suggests the placement of one thing onto another so that the original appears to be something it is not.
+Superimposition suggests the placement of one thing onto another so that the original appears to be something it is not.
 This is traditionally described using the analogy of the rope and the snake.
 When a traveler walking through a town at dusk passes by an old well, he sees a snake coiled next to it ready to strike.
 To the man, there is no question about the authenticity of the snake.
-He sees the snake and takes immediate action to avoid it—so much so that he awkwardly stumbles backwards, falling on his bum.
-He points it out to a nearby villager and warns her emphatically about the snake next to the old well.
-The villager, seeing that the man is confused, confidently walks over to the well and holds up a coiled rope—the “snake.”
-For the traveler, what appeared to be a snake just moments ago, immediately vanishes upon learning the truth.
-Similarly, because of the body’s proximity to the Self, we erroneously believe it to be the Self.
-However, Vedanta shows us that the body is just one of many “sheaths” that apparently cover the truth about who/what we are.
+He sees the snake and takes immediate action to avoid it.
+He points it out to a nearby villager who, seeing that the man is confused, confidently walks over to the well and holds up a coiled rope—the “snake.”
+For the traveler, what appeared to be a snake just moments ago, immediately vanishes once the truth is known.
+Superimposition is often compared with the body’s proximity to the Self, which we erroneously believe it to be the Self.
+However, Vedanta shows us that the body is just one of many superimpositions or “sheaths” that apparently cover the truth about who/what we are.

 Erroneous inversion (viparyaya)

-Viparyaya is the reversal of an object’s orientation, such that it makes us believe it to be something other than it is.
+Viparyaya is the reversal of an object’s orientation, such that we believe it to be something other than it is.
 For example, we walk into a potter’s shop and see all kinds of wonderful creations including plates, bowls, cups, vases and pots.
 However, what we miss is the fact that all the pottery is just clay shaped into various name and form.
-The “plate,” “bowl,” “cup,” “vase,” and “pot” are just concepts shaped from the same material.
-Another example is gold jewelry, which as we all know, is just gold.
+Another example is gold jewelry, which, as we all know, is just gold.
 We say there’s a ”gold necklace,” but what we should really be saying is there is “necklace-y gold.”
 In this case, the gold is the truth about the necklace.
 “Necklace” is just a name and quality of the gold.

 Concealment/darkness (avarana, tamas)